Lalru

 It is part of Greater Mohali and Chandigarh Capital Region (CCR) or Chandigarh Metropolitan Region (CMR), Which is an area, which includes the union territory city of Chandigarh, and its neighboring cities of Mohali, Zirakpur, New Chandigarh (in Punjab), and Panchkula (in Haryana).
 Chandigarh Administration, Greater Mohali Area Development Authority (GMADA) and Haryana Urban Development Authority (HUDA) are different authorities responsible for the development of this region.

 The economy of the region is interdependent as the area is continuously inhabited, though falling under different states.
 There is a lot of movement of people and goods daily to and from suburbs, like most of the people working in Chandigarh live in a suburb like Zirakpur.
 The local industry is on the outskirts like Derabassi, Lalru, and Baddi.

 Greater Mohali is an extension of Mohali city and includes the areas of Mundi Kharar, Lalru and Landran.
 This area comes under Greater Mohali Area Development Authority (GMADA).

 History

-1987 Lalru bus massacre on 6 July 1987 took place at Lalru in which 38 Hindus were killed by pro-Khalistan Sikh anti-Government militants when a bus was going from Dhilwan in Kapurthala district to Jalandhar was attacked by Sikh militants to drive out the million Hindus living in the state of Punjab and forced the Sikhs living outside of the Punjab state to move in to enable the Sikh separatists to claim the Punjab state as a sovereign country of Khalistan.
+On 6 July 1987, 38 Hindus were killed by a pro-Khalistan Sikh militant organization, the Khalistan Commando Force, when a bus was going from Chandigarh to Rishikesh, in order to drive out the million Hindus living in the state of Punjab and forced the Sikhs living outside of the Punjab state to move in to enable the Sikh separatists to claim the Punjab state as a sovereign country of Khalistan.